Dusty-Hordofel/biloko-mern-ecommerce/client/README.md

             NB: if user already exists, we will update the user.if it doesn't exist in the database we create.
             -  create const user & use findOneAndUpdate methode
             -  add if statement to verify if user exist or not
+            - go to client->pages->auth->login & see the createOrUpdateUser function we create before
+            - go to the console to see the result , we have CREATE OR UPDATE RES and response as userInformation
+            - in the vscode terminal we have USER CREATED & his infomation.

+    39. API User Response
+        1.  go to Login page.
+        NB: Previously in the login page , we were dispatching to the redux tools only the email & the token. it was came from firebase.com.
+        But now we are able to get the response from our on server using the createOrUpdateUser method.
+            - replace the console.log("CREATE OR UPDATE RES", res) by dispath content commented below
+            -  add _id,role,name property(name: res.data.name), update other informations.
+            - go to redux devtools and try if every thing works as we want.
+            - go to network (create-or-update-user) see the response:
+                - we send authtoke to the headers
+                -& we get response the response contening user information.

+        NB:unfortunately it doesn't persit in the redux devtools. if you refresh the page we only have email and token  we got from firebase. that means we have to create one more endpoint that give us the current user. and in App.js we can create the request to our backend. we can make request to our Backend in backend using  existing UseEffect in App.js

+        2. go to Login.js & copy the entire createOrUpdateUser function witch is inside try and catch
+        3. replace te dispatch after signInWithPopup by what the  createOrUpdateUser we have copied.
+        4. Try if it's works well.
+        5. go to RegisterComplete todo something similar
+            - First we need to access to the reduxtools
+            - go to Login pages
+                - copy import { useDispatch, useSelector } from "react-redux" and past it to RegisterComplete.
+                It will allow us to access to the redux store.
+                - copy user cons from Login to RegisterComplete Page
+                - copy createOrUpdate function from Login to RegisterComplete
+                - let's try to a new User Register if everything work's well.
+                NB: we will see (email;token,role and id without name) because after registration the user have not give his name.
+        6. go to Header components
+            - copy submenu title and past it in controllers->auth.js ({ email, name:email.split("@")[0], picture })
+            - register a new use, before delete the old user. try again a now we have the name of the new user.
+        7. Remove the duplicate createOrUpdateUser function present in RegisterComplete & Login component.
+        8. create functions folder (client->src->functions->auth.js) ,add auth.js file and paste createOrUpdateUser function we have removed early.